Schkrabi/TypeSystem/README.md

     (representation Structured Name)
     (representation Unstructured Name)

 Representation cannot be instantiated without constructor.
-Any representation can have multiple constructors.
+Any representation can have multiple constructors distinguished by number of arguments.
 This is due to requirement for each representation to be able to represent all values any value of given type.
 To define constructor use _constructor_ special form.
 For example to define constructors for Name:Structured representation and Name:Unstructured representation.

     (constructor Name Structured
         ((String:Native firstName) (String:Native secondName))